 On February 13, 2013, following further deliberation by the Board of Directors in which they determined that the Company should reiterate and, if necessary, articulate formally its offer to repurchase Biglari Holdings' ownership stake, Mr. Bradford and Ms. Cochran again contacted Mr. Biglari by telephone to express the Company's willingness to explore a repurchase transaction.
 Mr. Biglari again rejected the offer on the call.
 Following this rejection, Mr. Bradford and Ms. Cochran, acting on behalf of the Board of Directors, sent to Mr. Biglari a letter outlining the terms on which the Company would be willing to repurchase Biglari Holdings' shares.
-The letter expressed the Company's offer to repurchase Biglari Holdings' entire ownership stake in a cash transaction at market price, subject to any adjustments required by Tennessee law, in return for a customary three-year standstill agreement from Biglari Holdings not to acquire shares of the Company's offer, and the Company then issued a press release confirming the terms of its offer.
+The letter expressed the Company's offer to repurchase Biglari Holdings' entire ownership stake in a cash transaction at market price, subject to any adjustments required by Tennessee law, in return for a customary three-year standstill agreement from Biglari Holdings not to acquire shares of the Company's common stock or engage in other actions such as proxy contests.
+On February 15, 2013, Mr. Biglari issued an open letter to Mr. Bradford rejecting the Company's offer, and the Company then issued a press release confirming the terms of its offer.

 In July 2013, Biglari Holdings filed a Form 4 indicating that it had transferred direct ownership of its shares of the Company's common stock to Lion Fund, an affiliate of Biglari Holdings controlled by Mr. Biglari.
 On August 16, 2013, Lion Fund submitted the aforementioned letter proposing to nominate Messrs.
 Biglari and Cooley for election to the Board at the 2013 Annual Meeting.
 On August 22, 2013, following significant internal deliberation and discussion with the Company's advisors, the Board of Directors determined to nominate the nine nominees included in this proxy statement, and not to include either Mr. Biglari or Mr. Cooley in the Company's slate of nominees.
 There were a number of factors that entered into the Board's decision, but chief among them was the Board's interpretation of our shareholders' wishes as evidenced by the two previous elections wherein they rejected Biglari Holdings' nominees by sizeable margins-margins that increased from 2011 to 2012 despite the increase in ownership by Biglari Holdings and its affiliates.
-Additionally, the Board considered the Company's financial performance in 2013, including stock price appreciation of 59.4%, coupled with an 87.5% increase in quarterly dividends paid to shareholders; the Company's operational results in 2013, including, on a comparable 52-week basis, revenue growth of 4.6%, comparable store restaurant sales increasing 3.1% and comparable store retail sales increasing 2.9%; the substantial recent changes made to the composition of the Company's management and the Board, consisting of (1) the addition of six highly qualified independent directors and Ms. Cochran to the Board since 2011, (2) the appointment of Ms. Cochran and Mr. Hyatt as our Chief Executive Officer and Chief Financial Officer, respectively, in 2011 and (3) Mr. Bradford assuming the role of independent Chairman of our Board of Directors in 2012; Mr. Biglari's repeated rejection of the Board's attempts to avoid further proxy contests through repurchase and settlement offers that the Board believes were reasonable; and continuing concerns about business and legal conflicts of interest and the uncertainty about Mr. Biglari's ultimate agenda that have been present since he first demanded seats on the Board for himself and Mr. Cooley in June 2011.
+Additionally, the Board considered the Company's strong financial and operational performance in 2013; the substantial changes made to the composition of the Company's management and the Board since 2011; Mr. Biglari's repeated rejection of the Board's attempts to avoid further proxy contests through repurchase and settlement offers that the Board believes were reasonable; and continuing concerns about business and legal conflicts of interest and the uncertainty about Mr. Biglari's ultimate agenda that have been present since he first demanded seats on the Board for himself and Mr. Cooley in June 2011.
 For these reasons, the Board continues to believe that the election of Messrs.
 Biglari and Cooley would not be in the best interests of all of the Company's shareholders.